janisdd/mensaMenuUniHalleTelegramBot/readme.md

 ## Some notes

-- The data iframe page has some serious issues... sometimes the html is invalid and thus the xpath retunrs unexpected results
+- the data iframe page has some serious issues... sometimes the html is invalid and thus the xpath retunrs unexpected results
   - e.g. sometimes in the main table the starting `tr` tags are missing??
+- the new page link is like the old one but with a `/` at the end??